satellite-of-love/elm-rugs/README.md

 Have fun changing update and adding stuff to Model and Msg....
 I'll add information about editors that can help with that here.

+# Troubleshooting

+You'll need Java 1.8.0_111 or higher.
+If you get an error about "--optimistic-types" when running `rug install`, this might be your problem.
+Previous versions have bugs in Nashorn (which runs JS on the JVM).